rails/rails/guides/source/routing.md

 Rails Routing from the Outside In
 =================================

 This guide covers the user-facing features of Rails routing.

-By referring to this guide, you will be able to:
+After reading this guide, you will know:

 * Understand the code in `routes.rb`.
 * Construct your own routes, using either the preferred resourceful style or the `match` method.